 The climatic division of climate of India is based upon Trewartha’s classification scheme, which is a modified form of Koppen’s system and it corresponds with the vegetative , agricultural and geographical regions of India.
 Main climatic regions of India include:

 - It is found on the west coastal plains, the western Ghats and some parts of Assam .

-- It is characterized by high temperature in winter not below 18.20C ; and in summer about 290C.
+- It is characterized by high temperatures in winter not below 18.20C ; and in summer about 290C.
 The average rainfall exceeds 200 cm.

 Tropical Savanna (AW)

-- It is located in peninsular region except the semi-arid zone in the lee side of the Sahyadri’s.
-It is characterised by long dry weather throughout winter and early summer and high temperature ( above 18.20C), annual rainfall varies from 76 cm in the west to 150 cm. in the east.
+- It is located in peninsular region except the semi-arid zone in the lee side of the Sahyadri.
+It is characterized by long dry weather throughout winter and early summer and high temperature ( above 18.20C), annual rainfall varies from 76 cm in the west to 150 cm. in the east.